1. What identification do I need to bring?

 Dogs and cats under 20 lbs and placed in a carrier are permitted on flights.

 Service animals are permitted on the helicopter regardless of weight.
-Please note that Uber's policies on pets apply for the Uber ride portion of your trip.
+Please note that Uber's policies on pets apply for the Uber ride portion of your trip as well.
 You can find more information by clicking on the link at the bottom of this page and reviewing our guidelines for Riding with Pets.

 5. Why is weight and balance so important?